British logistics in the Siegfried Line campaign: Outcome and legacy

 With Antwerp open, it was decided to shut down the RMA, where some 300,000 LT of supplies were still held.
 This included 15,000,000 rations, which were gradually eaten by the troops in the RMA.
 The last shipment of supplies to the RMA, except for fresh meat and vegetables, was made at the end of October.
 Stores still required by the 21st Army Group were moved forward to the new advanced base around Antwerp, and the rest returned to the War Office for disposal.
 Each day 200 LT were moved forward by road and the same amount by rail, and towards the end of November a coaster service commenced which moved 2,500 LT per day to Antwerp by sea.

 Troops stationed south of the Seine continued to draw provisions from stocks in the RMA, while those in France north of the Seine were provisioned through the Channel ports.
 By the end of December only 670 LT of ammunition remained in the RMA, but half of the ordnance and engineering stores still had to be moved forward.
 The Mulberry harbour had been damaged by the autumn gales, and winterisation work there ceased in October.
 It was closed for good in November, and work commenced on dismantling it.

 Through American Lend-Lease, British logistics in this campaign had access to enormous resources.
 The system for using it effectively had been developed and honed in earlier campaigns in North Africa and Italy.
-The procedures that had been developed there were improved upon as administrative staffs steadily became more experienced, and a high degree of efficiency resulted.
+The procedures that had been developed there were improved upon as administrative staffs gained experience, and a high degree of efficiency resulted.
 The problem the administrative staffs faced was not whether something could be accomplished, but how soon it could be done, and what the ramifications would be.
 The maintenance system had both capacity and flexibility, and was capable of supporting both the fast-moving operations involved in the sweep through northern France and Belgium in September and the slow-tempo operations involved in the capture of Antwerp in October.
 The responsiveness of the logistical system allowed operational successes to be exploited and difficulties to be overcome.
 Formations were permitted to demand whatever they felt they required without question.
 The dangers of over-supply were demonstrably less than the shortcomings inherent in a less flexible and responsive logistical system.